IDinsight/ask-a-question/docs/components/voice-service/in-house-models.md

-# How to use in-house Speech models
+# How to use in-house speech models

 This guide outlines the process for hosting and using our custom in-house **Speech-to-Text** and **Text-to-Speech** models using our specialized Docker image.